Sangdol/akka-http-scala-test-driven-learning/README.md

 Learning Akka HTTP.
-The project is based on [https://developer.lightbend.com/guides/akka-http-quickstart-scala/](https://developer.lightbend.com/guides/akka-http-quickstart-scala/).
+The project is based on [Akka HTTP Quickstart for Scala](https://developer.lightbend.com/guides/akka-http-quickstart-scala/).